 - i.
 Relief Shifts.
 The hours of work shall be as stated above with the exception of relief shifts, which shall consist of four (4) consecutive ten (10) hour days, except that the relief shift may be assigned to a five (5) day eight (8) hour shift for coverage of a vacated shift In the event management changes relief shift schedules from one type of workweek as defined in Article 13 Section 1 to another, advance notice between two (2) and six (6) weeks shall be made to the affected employee(s).
 When covering different shifts in the same workweek, the relief shift must have a sixteen (16) hour break.
-When the Relief person is on a week vacation, the days off before and after the vacation should not change. - ii.
+When the Relief person is on a week vacation, the days off before and after the vacation should not change.
+Relief shifts will be scheduled with a minimum of two (2) consecutive days off. - ii.
 Scheduling.
-The Port will endeavor to schedule a Supervisor whenever Senior Operations Controllers are scheduled.
+The Port will endeavor to schedule a supervisor whenever Senior Operations Controllers are scheduled.
 Senior Operations Controllers will be directly involved in developing the weekly work schedule.
 Employees shall be provided with a completed annual work schedule by November 15th, each year.
-Vacation bidding will start no later than November 15th each year and be completed by December 15th. - iii.
+Vacation bidding will start no later than November 15th each year and be completed by November 30th. - iii.
+Relief lines will receive their three (3) days off before and after their PTO bid for rounds 1 and 2 only. - iv.
 Day trades and Shift trades.
 Trades between individuals after shift and vacation bidding is completed shall be permitted subject to Management approval.
+Long term trades for over two (2) weeks shall require union approval.